sourcegraph/sourcegraph-public-snapshot/internal/appliance/dev/compare-helm/README.md

 - `deploy-sourcegraph-helm-path`: path to a checkout of deploy-sourcegraph-helm.
   This is needed unless you are running this command from the root of this repo, and deploy-sourcegraph-helm is a sibling directory of your working directory.

-Piping into `colordiff` is optional, but handy for turning those diffs red and green, if that's what you're used to!

 ## Interpreting the output